Large Language Model Empowered Next-Generation MIMO Networks: Fundamentals, Challenges, and Visions: Introduction

-Empowered by the capabilities of the generative AI agent framework, the next-generation MIMO system design can be implemented with enhanced efficiency and customization.
+As discussed above, the analysis and design of next-generation MIMO systems face significant research challenges induced by the complicated system features and integrated scenarios.
+Notably, empowered by the capabilities of the generative AI agent framework, the next-generation MIMO system analysis and design can be facilitated with enhanced efficiency and customization.
 Specifically, the generative AI agent can significantly provide comprehensive support in performance analysis, signal processing, and resource allocation.
-Specifically, it facilitates a streamlined approach to formulating optimization design problems, offering innovative solutions to these problems, and conducting thorough evaluations of proposed design schemes based on specific requirements.
+Specifically, with the aid of targeted external datasets, it facilitates a streamlined approach to formulating optimization design problems, offering innovative solutions to these problems, and conducting thorough evaluations of proposed design schemes based on specific requirements.
 These tailored steps encompass the intricate steps of identifying optimal parameters, navigating through complex design constraints, and achieving balanced trade-offs among various design objectives.
 Through leveraging the generative AI agent, designers and researchers can capture the complex landscape of next-generation MIMO system development with greater ease, ensuring that these advanced systems are both highly effective and versatile enough to accommodate the evolving needs of wireless communication technology.

-In this paper, we investigate generative AI agent-enabled next-generation MIMO system design.
+In this paper, we investigate LLM-enabled next-generation MIMO system design.
 The main contributions are summarized as follows. \begin{itemize} \item We first comprehensively overview the development, fundamentals, and challenges of next-generation MIMO.
-Notably, the main challenges primarily arise from diversity of communication scenarios and complexity of system configurations e.g., the number of antennas is extremely large leading to a large number of parameters/configurations to consider and optimize. \item We investigate an emerging AI concept, a generative AI agent concept, which integrates the LLMs with the RAG to generate tailored and specialized contents.
+Notably, the main challenges primarily arise from diversity of communication scenarios and complexity of system configurations, e.g., the number of antennas is extremely large leading to a large number of parameters/configurations to consider and optimize. \item We investigate an emerging AI concept, a generative AI agent concept, which integrates the LLMs with the RAG to generate tailored and specialized contents.
 Then, we apply the generative AI agent framework to facilitate the next-generation MIMO analysis and design. \item Two case studies are implemented to demonstrate the features and advantages of the generative AI agent in the next-generation MIMO analysis and design.
 Finally, potential future directions are discussed. \end{itemize}